Nestle, Stada prepare rival bids for Germany's Merck consumer health: sources

 Merck’s vitamins and nutritional supplements would fit Nestle’s ambition to expand in consumer healthcare, a fast-growing area CEO Mark Schneider has made a priority.

-Nestle has also been offered the $20 billion consumer health business that U.S. drug giant Pfizer (PFE.N) is selling, the sources said.
+Nestle has also been offered the $20 billion consumer health business that U.S. drug giant Pfizer is selling, the sources said.

 But Merck’s portfolio is smaller and less diversified than Pfizer’s and would keep Nestle closer to its core strength in packaged food, the sources said.